mtarsel/PokerDice/README.md

 Multi-player Poker Dice game with GUI

-Poker dice are similar to the classic 6-sided dice, except each of the 6 sides contains a classic playing card (all in the suit spades) on its side instead of a number of pips.
-The faces of a poker die are thus 9, 10, jack, queen, king and ace of spades.
+Poker dice is similar to the classic 6-sided dice, except each of the 6 sides contains a classic playing card (all in the suit spades) on its side instead of a number of pips.
+The faces of a poker die are 9, 10, jack, queen, king and ace of spades.

 The GUI will display 5 poker dice and the player will be able to roll the dice.